peerreynders/astro-wc-ssr-demo/README.md

 With the first release of Next.js in ([2016](https://github.com/vercel/next.js/releases/tag/1.0.0)) the writing was on the wall that CSR wasn't enough even for component-oriented architectures.
 In 2018 [@popeindustries/lit-html-server](https://github.com/popeindustries/lit-html-server) appeared on [npm](https://www.npmjs.com/package/@popeindustries/lit-html-server) for WC SSR ([later](https://www.npmjs.com/package/@popeindustries/lit-html-server) to be included in the [Stack Overflow PWA Demo](https://so-pwa.firebaseapp.com/)), so the shortfall was becoming extremely apparent.

 However one idea that didn't seem to catch on was settling on using [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) elements on the server rendered page to eliminate server and client template duplication, instead forcing the use of JS on the server to run JS Web Components for rendering as the preferred solution.
 This is likely due to the fact that delegating rendering markup to the server entirely removes the *convenient* “everything **and** the kitchen sink” [collocation](https://tidyfirst.substack.com/p/lumpers-and-splitters) of component-orientation.
-Framework components have created expections that vanilla Web Components simply cannot meet, while [not all "components" need to be DOM elements](https://youtu.be/BEWkLXU1Wlc?t=6359).
+Framework components have created expections that vanilla Web Components simply cannot meet, while [not all "components" need to be DOM elements](https://youtu.be/BEWkLXU1Wlc?t=6359) ([Web Components Aren’t Components](https://keithjgrant.com/posts/2023/07/web-components-arent-components/)).

 There are plenty of competent Web Component analyses around, some of which are:
 - [Why I don't use Web Components (2019)](https://dev.to/richharris/why-i-don-t-use-web-components-2cia)